 Tragically, Brian suffered a heart attack in 2004 that took his life.

 The Brian Maxwell Memorial Scholarship is awarded each year to two student athletes that will be continuing their post secondary education at a Canadian College or University.
-One male and one female are awarded separate scholarships in the amounts of $5,000 each.
+Starting 2015-16 there will now be first, second and third place scholarships awarded to each a male and female annually as follows:

 Preference shall be given to a student whose character is reflective of qualities that Brian Maxwell demonstrated in his life: honesty, integrity, compassion and an unwavering quest to accomplish the best he could academically and athletically while supporting his fellow team members.